wise-home/postgres/README.md

 This project is only intended for internal use at Wise Home.
 Use at your own risk.

-The corresponding image on Docker Hub can be found here: (insert link in a moment).
+The corresponding image on Docker Hub can be found here: [wisehome/postgres_wisehome](https://hub.docker.com/r/wisehome/postgres_wisehome)